Key Takeaways

 Indexing:

 Indexing is the next important phase after crawling.
 When search engine bots visit a landing page, they analyze its content and structure.
 The information they find is then organized into a large database called a search engine index.

 The index acts as a comprehensive list of all the words, phrases, and other relevant information on each URL.
 Indexing also identifies the important keywords on a page, which helps the search engine understand what the page is about.
-This information is later used when a user performs a search to match relevant pages with the search query.

 Here are 4 great beginner SEO tools: